Image via Flickr by Luis Villa del Campo

 On the other hand, you might consider TQQQ if tech stocks have positive news or strong earnings.
 For example, the potential repatriation of overseas cash and lowered corporate taxes were catalysts that sent the Nasdaq 100 Index to all-time highs.

-Another reason you might consider TQQQ and SQQQ might be a technical indicator.
-For example, QQQ has been going straight up, and our community has been waiting for a bearish signal to potentially give us the proper risk-reward.
+Another reason you may consider TQQQ and SQQQ is due to certain technical analysis indicators.
+For example, QQQ has been going straight up, and we’ve been waiting for a bearish signal to potentially give us the proper risk-reward.
 Here’s what we noticed in QQQ:

 QQQ vs. SQQQ and TQQQ